sahilgarg07/Student-Attendance-Management-System/Backend/README.md

-Backend server files in Django
+# AttendanceAppServer
+ Django Server For Application